This article describes how to set up your electrical model in Revit so that Design Master Electrical RT can use it for a one-line diagram.

 Show on One-Line Diagram: You can uncheck this box if the distribution equipment should not be shown on the one-line diagram.
 Use this for the times when you need to model something in Revit that you do not want to show on your one-line.
 The equipment will be skipped.
 Any downstream equipment will be connected directly to the equipment upstream from this one.

 Upstream Connection Type: How the feeder is initially drawn from the upstream distribution equipment is controlled by the value of this setting.
-Once the feeder is inserted you can move it anywhere you want.
+You can move the feeder manually after it has been inserted.
 Setting this properly will allow the initial location to be more likely to be correct.

 Create AutoCAD Project

-You need to create your project in AutoCAD that you want to export to before you run the export command in Revit.
-Create the drawing where the one-line diagram will be drawn.
-Run the DM Electrical RT->Start New Electrical RT Project command in AutoCAD.
-The dm_elec.dm file will be created in the folder that will need to be selected when you use the Export command in Revit.
+The dm_elec.dm file will be created in the folder that will need to be selected when you use the Export One-Line command in Revit.

 Export from Revit / Import to AutoCAD

-Use the DM Electrical->Electrical->Export command to export the information from your Revit model to your AutoCAD project.
+Use the Export One-Line command to export the information from your Revit model to your AutoCAD project.
 Select the dm_elec.dm file in the folder where you previously created your AutoCAD project.

-Go to a drawing in your project in AutoCAD.
-When you run any Design Master Electrical RT command, the newly exported information will be detected and imported.
+Go to a drawing in your project in AutoCAD and run any Design Master Electrical RT command.
+The newly exported information will be detected and imported.

 Update AutoCAD Graphics Settings